newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/ein.md

 ---
 slug: ein
 filename: ein
+header: Employer Identification Number
 displayname: ein
-header: Employer Identification Number
 ---

-An Employer Identification Number (EIN, also known as a Federal Employer Identification Number or Federal Tax Identification Number) is issued by the US Internal Revenue Service (IRS).
-Your EIN is a unique identifier for your business—it does not expire and once a number has been assigned to a business, it is never issued again.
+An Employer Identification Number (EIN, also known as a Federal Employer Identification Number or Federal Tax Identification Number) is a 9-digit number given to businesses and organizations by the U.S. Internal Revenue Service (IRS).

-**New Businesses**: Every business, regardless of business structure can benefit from having an EIN.
-An EIN is required for multi-member LLCs, LP, LLP, Corporations, General Partners, and anyone with employees.
+Your EIN is a unique identifier, like a Social Security number (SSN), but for your business.
+This number never expires.

+An EIN is required for:

+* Multi-member LLCs
+* LPs
+* LLPs
+* Corporations
+* General Partners
+* Anyone with employees

-While Sole Proprietors and single-member LLCs are not required to have an EIN if they don't have employees, they can instead use their SSN.
-However, the New Jersey Department of Treasury recommends getting an EIN.
+Sole Proprietors and single-member LLCs are not required to have an EIN if they don't have employees; they can instead use their SSN.
+However, the New Jersey Department of Treasury strongly recommends getting an EIN.
 Having an EIN can improve privacy and in some cases makes it easier to do taxes.

-**Out-of-State Businesses:** Can use the same EIN they registered with in their home state.
+Out-of-State Businesses can use the same EIN they registered with in their home state.